-The Department review team will complete a summary report of the review findings.
-The summary report will contain information and analysis of all review activities including student record reviews, interviews, parent input and IEP verifications.
-The report will include accommodations, any noncompliance, required actions and other considerations and/or recommendations for the educational agency.
-Findings of noncompliance at a level of approximately 30% or greater in any specific areas of concern found during the review activities or record reviews will have a required action in the educational agency's Corrective Action Plan (CAP).
+The Department review team will complete a summary report of the review findings within 60-90 school days from the date of the review.
+The summary report will contain information and analysis of all review activities, including student record reviews, interviews, parent input and IEP verifications.
+The report will include strengths and commendations, any noncompliance or concerns, required actions and other considerations or recommendations for the educational agency.
+Findings of noncompliance at a level of approximately 30% or greater in any specific areas of concern found during the review activities or record reviews will have a required action in the educational agency's corrective action plan (CAP).